 I know, cruises are all-inclusive and you want to do the least amount of planning you can before your trip.
 However, you should research and find a cruise that will work best for you.
 Read as much as you can about your ship and excursions before your cruise.
 Otherwise, you can end up in a small port without the slightest clue of what to do for the next eight hours.
 In terms of port info, cruise lines rarely give enough information apart from the cruise excursions.

 On our recent trip to Ocho Rios, we didn’t have any excursions planned.
 When we arrived, we didn’t know where to go, there was already a lot of people on the island and we didn’t feel very safe just walking around on your own.
 We made the most out of this experience, but I do wish we had booked an excursion in advance or planned that stop better.

 2. Pricing Depends on the Time of Year

 Carnival carries more children than any other cruise line, so you can expect prices to go up when school is out.
 Cruise trips will be a lot cheaper during the times when school is in session.
 So, if you don’t have to depend on the school calendar, you can definitely save some money.
 Also, since the summer is not the best season to go cruising, it gets even hotter in the Caribbean, the cheapest season to go on a cruise is during summer.
 The most expensive – Thanksgiving break, Christmas break, and Spring break!
 If that’s the only time you can go, book in advance or look for special offers from Carnival.

 4. Set Price Drop Alerts

-You can monitor your cruise rate by putting in your price and sail date on Cruiseline.com.
+Before you book your cruise, you can monitor the rates by putting in your price and sail date on Cruiseline.com.
 You’ll automatically get an email if the price rises or falls more than one percent.
-It can be helpful if you are not tied down to a specific date and you can wait a few months before you book.
+It can be helpful if you are not tied down to a specific date and can wait a few months before you book.